brampat/security/publications/presentation/OWASP_Top10_examples.md

 * Review components
 * Removed default credentials
 * Separated code and configuration
-* NNo hardcoded credentials or other settings and secrets
+* No hardcoded credentials or other settings and secrets
 * Dedicated accounts with appropriate (least) privileges
 * Smoke-tests for correct version and configuration
 * Segregated environments and differentiate credentials